 At the time of this writing these things were potentially as described.
 Financial facts change over time. e.g. interest rates.
 Financial situations change over time.
 Tax rules and laws definitely change over time.
 Consult appropriate professionals.

-For single, $52,950 total taxable income, long term capital gains would be taxed at 0%.
+If single you can have $52,950 total taxable income and any long term capital gains would be taxed at 0%.
 Married threshold is $105,900.
 Assuming standard deduction for both.

-For a comprehensive review of your personal situation, always consult with a tax or legal advisor.
-Neither Cetera Advisors LLC nor any of its representatives may give legal or tax advice.
+For a comprehensive review of your personal situation, always consult your tax or legal advisor.
+Neither Cetera Advisors LLC, nor any of its representatives may give tax or legal advice.